 This number adjusts as users enter their food items throughout the day.
 The user can also see burned calories, carb, protein, fat consumption, and the date.

 Swiping down takes the user to premium charts and tables that further analyze the user’s dietary intake.
 Premium users can also view their overall daily rating based on how well they stick to their calorie budget.

 The food diary tool allows users to enter what they ate based on individual ingredients or prepared meals.

-This works by searching the database for a variety of accurate results that offer information on calories, fat content, vitamins, and more.
+This works by searching the database for various results with information on calories, fat content, vitamins, and more.

-The app also allows the user to scan barcodes to quickly enter food items.
-This is perfect for quick snacks and foods that are ready to eat right out of the packaging.
+The app also allows the user to scan barcodes to enter food items quickly.
+This is perfect for quick snacks and foods ready to eat right out of the packaging.

-For example, searching for “white bread” will result in several different options, allowing the user to choose the one that is closest to what they ate.
+For example, searching for “white bread” will result in several different options, allowing the user to choose the closest to what they ate.

 Lifesum Diet Plans